 “...between songs, the performers gave more insight into the work they do with the students, describing prompting them with pictures and memories, and teaching them about personal narrative and persuasive argument.
 This inclusion kept the adult in me interested in Barrel of Monkeys and the importance of their work, while the guilelessness of the children’s material, enhanced by the creativity of the performers, kept the kid in me laughing and giggly for an entire hour.”

 All of our audience members go home with a collectible button from the round of the show they attend.
-Besides being super fun to collect, present 4 or more different buttons to the box office and get a free Barrel of Monkeys messenger bag… which is a pretty perfect place to display all your buttons.
+Besides being super fun to collect, present 4 or more different buttons from different rounds of the show to the box office and get a free Barrel of Monkeys messenger bag… which is a pretty perfect place to display all your buttons.
 While supplies last!

-Here’s a sneak peak at the That’s Weird, Grandma: The Holiday Special Returns button!
+Here’s a sneak peak at the That’s Weird, Grandma: Revenge of the Winter Matinees button!

 Our students are young, but they are not naïve.
 They know exactly what took place at the ballot box this week, and inside each of their brilliant minds are opinions and questions and hopes and fears about the future.